markisegor/GeneticAlgo/README.md

 # GeneticAlgo
 GeneticAlgo

-Performed by our Dream Team
+Performed by our Dream Team.
+Will be..
+I hope ... ╰(▔∀▔)╯
-Will be
-i hope ..

-╰(▔∀▔)╯